Extend Artillery by Creating Your Own Plugins

 - get:

-url: "/products"
+url: '/products'

 - post:

-url: "/cart"
+url: '/cart'

 json:

-productId: "123"
+productId: '123'

-An existing test script can load an Artillery plugin by using the config.plugins setting.
-The setting will tell Artillery to load an npm package using the specified plugin name, prefixed with artillery-plugin- as mentioned at the beginning of this article.
-Our example plugin is named artillery-plugin-lambda, so we can configure our plugin using lambda:
+setting.
+The setting will tell Artillery to load an npm package using the specified plugin name, prefixed with artillery-plugin-

 config:

-target: "https://test-app.dev/api"
+target: 'https://test-app.dev/api'

 phases: